codecurious-bln/basic-curriculum/app/index.md

     root :to => redirect('/ideas')

-Delete the file `index.html` from the` public/` folder.
+Delete the file `index.html` from the `public/` folder.

 Test the change by opening the root path (that is, http://localhost:3000/) in your browser.

-Coach: Talk about routes, and include details on the order of routes and their relation to static files.
+<span class="lead coach"><i class="icon-comment-alt"> Coach</i>: Talk about routes,
+and include details on the order of routes and their relation to static files.</span>

 # What next?

-- Add design using HTML & CSS
+- Add design using HTML &amp; CSS
 - Add ratings
 - Use CoffeeScript (or JavaScript) to add interaction
 - Add picture resizing to make loading the pictures faster